gregoiresage/demo-enamel/README.md

 This Pebble project is a simple example using [Enamel](http://gregoiresage.github.io/enamel/)

-Thsi project contains a submodule, clone like this :
+This project contains a submodule, clone like this :
 ```
 git clone --recursive https://github.com/gregoiresage/demo-enamel.git
 ```